juaml/junifer/docs/installation.rst

 .. important::

-   The Docker container wrappers add the commands required by junifer.
-Using these commands have some limitations, mostly related to handling files and paths.
-Junifer knows about this and uses these commands in the proper way.
+   The Docker container wrappers add the commands required by ``junifer``.
+Using these commands have some limitations, mostly related to handling files and paths. ``junifer`` knows about this and uses these commands in the proper way.
-   Keep this in mind if you try to use the Docker wrappers outside of junifer.
+   Keep this in mind if you try to use the Docker wrappers outside of ``junifer``.
 These caveats and limitations are not documented.

 AFNI
 ----